-Broken mirrors, spoiled food, pet damage: the claims we're not making
+Broken mirrors, spoiled food: the insurance claims we're not making

 From pet damage to credit card fraud to spoiled food; there are myriad incidents that householders can be reimbursed for - we've found the most surprising ones that Aussies may not know about.